StickelInnovationUG/nestjs-prisma-query/README.md

 # **Prisma Query Decorator for NestJS**

-This library provides a powerful and configurable **PrismaQuery** decorator for NestJS that allows dynamic query parsing for Prisma ORM.
+This library provides a powerful and configurable **PrismaQuery** decorator for NestJS that allows dynamic query parsing for REST endpoints using Prisma ORM.

 ## **📌 Features**